fastapi/fastapi/docs/en/docs/tutorial/query-params-str-validations.md

     = Query(None)
     ```

-    and will use that `None` to detect that the query parameter is not required.
+    In either case, the fact that the parameter is assigned a default value signals to FastAPI that it is not required.

-    The `Optional` part is only to allow your editor to provide better support.
+    The `Optional` type hint is only to allow your editor to provide better support.

 Then, we can pass more parameters to `Query`.
 In this case, the `max_length` parameter that applies to strings: